 President Jefferson hoped to know much more about the new territory the United States had just acquired from France, during the Louisiana Purchase.

-He tasked Meriwether Lewis and William Clark to chart a suitable route from the Mississippi River all the way to the Pacific Ocean, to open the route for future expansion and settlement.
+He tasked Meriwether Lewis and William Clark to chart a suitable route that crossed through the lands west of the Mississippi River and ended in the Pacific Ocean, to open the area for future expansion and settlement.
 It would be their responsibility to not only explore this strange new land, but to map it out as accurately as they could.

 If possible, they also hoped to make peaceful friendships and trading relationships with any native tribes they may encounter along the way.
 And there was also a scientific side to the expedition — in addition to mapping their route, the explorers were responsible for recording natural resources, as well as any plant and animal species they encountered.